JackDanna/FogentRoleplayTemplate/README.md

 ### Step 1: Start with an archetype

-Picking a rough archetype to follow is an awesome start for a character and provided a stable jumping off point for customization.

-Picking an archetype by no means lock you into a rigid  but is meant to serve as a jumping off point.
+Picking an archetype is an excellent starting point for a player character.
+Choosing an archetype isn't meant to be rigid but is meant to serve as a jumping off point.

-It doesn't mean that your character has to stick purely to the archetype.

 These archetypes can of course depends on the setting you are playing in, though you'd be surprised how much a wizards in a fantasy setting is narratively similar to a mad scientist in a cyber punk setting.
 What follows is a non-exhaustive list of some common archetypes found in fantasy.

 #### Strength Archetypes

-- The Fighter
 - The Warrior
+- The Barbarian
 - The Knight
-- The Barbarian

 #### Reflex Archetypes

 - The Rogue
 - The Thief
 - The Assassin
-- The Martial Artist

 #### Intelligence Archetypes

-- The Wizard (Abilities gained through intense study)
+- The Wizard
+- The Scholar
+- The Detective

+#### Charisma Archetypes

-- The Bard (Abilities gained through learning to socially influence people)
+- The Bard
 - The Charlatan
-- The Detective
+- The Merchant

 #### Other Magical Archetypes